-collective 39 - cannot yet have its own very precise boundaries, legal or functional, also because it is in a phase of great growth and change and has not yet its own consolidated physiognomy.
-It derives, on the one hand, from areas of 'privatization' (in some form not yet clear) of the plethoric and inefficient sectors of the (Welfare) State; but it also derives from the growth of tertiary productive activities (often tied to direct consumption, and in particular concerning new categories of consumer-goods) which do not aim at a profit of enterprise, neither individual nor company, and which therefore do not have 'lucrative ends', but which perform a voluntary social action in different fields: from the assistential to the recreational, from that of research to that of religious, political, and cultural solidarity.
+This operational sector - to which one could give also the name of 'private-collective'32 - cannot yet have its own very precise boundaries, legal or functional, also because it is in a phase of great growth and change and has not yet its own consolidated physiognomy.
+It derives, on the one hand, from areas of 'privatisation' (in some form not yet clear) of the plethoric and inefficient sectors of the (Welfare) State; but it also derives from the growth of tertiary productive activities (often tied to direct consumption, and in particular concerning new categories of consumer-goods) which do not aim at a profit of enterprise, neither individual nor company, and which therefore do not have 'lucrative ends', but which perform a voluntary social action in different fields: from the assistential to the recreational, from that of research to that of religious, political, and cultural solidarity.

-In effect, all these areas of new activity are growing enormously in terms of the material resources used and of the hours of work employed; and these are not taken into consideration in the accounting of the national product neither in terms of cost nor in terms of gain or income.
+In effect, all these areas of new activity - to which we will dedicate more attention in the next Chapter 12 - are growing enormously in terms of the material resources used and of the hours of work employed; and these are not taken into consideration in the accounting of the national product neither in terms of cost nor in terms of gain or income.
 They are in fact producers of individual and social costs and benefits and are not measurable in terms of market values, but rather in terms of artificial and inductive accounting.
 And obviously no governmental financial levy can be made to bear on this 'income'.

-This 'private-collective' sector is naturally self-managed, even if its productive organization can imply hierarchical stratifications and more or less authoritarian managements (the case of the religious communities is emblematic in this regard).
-In general, however, with respect to the processes of 'democratization' and of 'administrative decentralization' in great demand both in public administrations and in profit-making enterprises (especially if large), this 'third' sector does not encounter, (because of its nature, that is because of the nature of the productive processes to which it is bound), the difficulties which are encountered in other sectors from the point of view of efficiency and good organization.
+This 'private-collective' sector is naturally self-managed, even if its productive organisation can imply hierarchical stratifications and more or less authoritarian managements (the case of the religious communities is emblematic in this regard).
+In general, however, with respect to the processes of 'democratization' and of 'administrative decentralisation' in great demand both in public administrations and in profit-making enterprises (especially if large), this 'third' sector does not encounter, (because of its nature, that is because of the nature of the productive processes to which it is bound), the difficulties which are encountered in other sectors from the point of view of efficiency and good organisation.

-Therefore this 'private-collective' sector is situated between 'etatism' and economy of private profit as an area of operational interventions which are characterized by a large degree of 'socialization' of the means and the ends of production.
+Therefore this 'private-collective' sector is situated between 'etatism' and economy of private profit as an area of operational interventions which are characterised by a large degree of 'socialisation' of the means and the ends of production.